spcourse/shorts/resplit/contents.md

 > Note that that the `.split()` method can only split on a single delimiter.
 So You will need to either need to use split multiple times (in a loop?) or write your own split-like function.

 > Getting the details right in this assignment might be trickier than it seems.
-It is the explicit intention that you get help from others (students and teaching staff) for this assignment.
+It is the explicit intention that you do not get stuck on this assignment for long.
+Get help from others (students and teaching staff) for this assignment when needed.

 ### Example Usage